It’s widely known that since its inception, social media use has been on a steady incline with no indication of letting up.

 Like any other addiction, a social media addiction can be something used as a mechanism to temporarily relieve yourself from stress, anxiety, or depression.
 However, like any other addiction, it is a temporary band-aid on a much bigger problem.

 Not only can social media impact our mental health just by over- and improper use, it can also be a platform for bullying and shaming.
 Bullies feel safer behind a screen, and it can lead to nasty and hurtful words.
+This has been seen in a number of cases in the 21st century, including the memorable case of Sladjana Vidovic.

 Because social media tends to be a solo activity, the victim of cyberbullying will often feel isolated and alone, and unable to reach out for help.